da-nial/AI-Search-Algorithms/README.md

 python A_Star.py [TESTCASE] input/test5.txt [MAX_DEPTH] 250
 ```

 The search algorithms are implemented from scratch.
-For the GUI visualization, a slightly modified version of
+For the GUI and CLI visualization, a slightly modified version of
-the [game2dboard](https://github.com/mjbrusso/game2dboard/) library is used.
+the [game2dboard](https://github.com/mjbrusso/game2dboard/) and [TableIt](https://github.com/SuperMaZingCoder/TableIt) libraries are used.

 ## Course Information